 I sometimes wonder if anything would ever get done in a school if it weren’t for guilt.
 Because guilt was the only reason Joyce even considered accepting this request.
 She wasn’t interested in the committee’s work and she’d served on district committees in the past whose recommendations had been ignored.
 Joyce can be a bit disagreeable, though, so she wasn’t just going to roll over.
 Instead, she replied to the principal with one question.

-It’s a question I suspect few professionals are ever forced to ask or even wonder.
+It’s a question I suspect few professionals outside of education are ever forced to ask or even wonder.

 “Is it paid?”